Advertisements

 TIES Loan: How To Apply, Requirement, Closing Date

-The Central Bank of Nigeria (CBN) has announced the Tertiary Institutions Entrepreneurship Scheme TIES loan that will provide graduates and undergraduates with the opportunity to obtain loans.
+The Central Bank of Nigeria (CBN) has announced the Tertiary Institutions Entrepreneurship Scheme TIES loan that will allow graduates and undergraduates to obtain loans.

-Is it true that CBN is giving loan?
+Is it true that CBN is giving loans?

-Yes the CBN is giving TIES loan which main goal is to facilitate the opportunity to access capital for Nigerian students and graduates with creative entrepreneurial and technological concepts from universities and polytechnics.
+Yes, the CBN is giving TIES loans whose primary goal is to facilitate the opportunity to access capital for Nigerian students and graduates with creative entrepreneurial and technological concepts from universities and polytechnics.

-TIES loan will help to steer students and graduates away from traditional white collar jobs and toward the development of an entrepreneurial culture for job and economic growth creation.
+TIES loans will help steer students and graduates away from traditional white-collar jobs and toward developing an entrepreneurial culture for employment and economic growth creation.

-Only applicants with the Nigerian college or polytechnic are eligible.
-In addition, preference is given to new entrepreneurial initiatives with great potential to export, create jobs and transformative impact.
+Only applicants from the Nigerian college or polytechnic are eligible.
+In addition, preference is given to new entrepreneurial initiatives with great potential to export, create jobs, and have a transformative impact.

 The below documents will prove your eligibility.